Microlensing Black Hole Shadows: Microlensing of a black hole shadow

 In fig.~\ref{fig:lensedshadow}, we demonstrate the effect of microlensing on the true boundary of the shadow shown by the dashed-blue circle having a center at $O$.
 To illustrate the effect, we consider Sgr~A$^*$ located at a distance $D_s = 8.2$ kpc.
 We assume the true black hole shadow has a circular shape with a radius of $R = 24.35~\mu$as.
-The figure exhibits how the microlensed shadow changes for various angular positions of the lens in the foreground of the shadow.
+The figure exhibits how the microlensed shadow changes for various angular positions of the lens of mass 1 $M_\odot$ and at a distance of $r = 0.5$ pc from Sgr~A$^*$ in the foreground of the shadow.
 Here, we display the true boundary of the shadow, the true center, and the lens, together with the microlensed shadow and the lensed-center.
 These panels reveal a few general characteristics of the microlensing of the shadow.
 First, the shadow shifts away from the lens, which is shown by the lensed-center (see the red marker).
-However, when the lens and the true shadow are perfectly aligned, the lensed-center also coincides with the true center.
+However, when the lens and the true shadow are perfectly aligned, the lensed center also coincides with the true center.
 Second, the shadow's shape is warped, and its size is enlarged.
 The shadow takes on the shape of a circle when the lens is perfectly aligned with the true shadow.
 The third effect is the asymmetry in the brightness of the boundary.
-It is due to the uneven magnifications for various portions of the boundary of the shadow.
+This is due to the uneven magnifications for various portions of the boundary of the shadow.
 In the case of the lens and the true shadow being perfectly aligned, the only remaining characteristics of microlensing are the shadow's enlarged size and an overall magnification in the brightness of its boundaries.
 However, the brightness asymmetry and the asymmetric shape vanish when the lens and the true shadow are perfectly aligned.